 Expected Family Contribution (EFC) — Your EFC is an index number used to determine your eligibility for federal student aid.
 This number results from the financial information you provide in your Free Application for Federal Student Aid (FAFSA).
 This is not an actual dollar amount that you are expected to pay.

 Free Application for Federal Student Aid (FAFSA) — To apply for federal student aid, such as federal grants, work-study, and loans, you need to complete the FAFSA.
 This application must be submitted every year that the student plans to utilize federal aid and can be found at Studentaid.gov.

-Federal Loans (Subsidized/Unsubsidized) — Money issued by the federal government to a student for education expenses.
-Loan eligibility is based on a combination of the information in the FAFSA and other student aid.
-An unsubsidized loan through the Direct Loan Program offers students a fixed interest rate, flexible repayment terms, and is not based on financial need.
-A subsidized loan is need-based and does not accrue interest while a student is enrolled.
+Federal Loans (Subsidized/Unsubsidized) — Loans through the Direct Loan Program offer students a fixed interest rate and flexible repayment terms.
+The unsubsidized loan is not based on financial need and accrues interest while a student is enrolled.
+The subsidized loan is need-based and does not accrue interest while a student is enrolled.

 Grant — Gift aid that is typically based on financial need.
 Grants do not need to be paid back.